lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240504160434](https://github.com/lm3nitro/Projects/assets/55665256/e0cc0c8d-6a66-49b6-a10a-276c959bcc63)

-Here we can see the error related to our remote host:
+Here I can see the error related to my remote host:

 ![Pasted image 20240504160547](https://github.com/lm3nitro/Projects/assets/55665256/831445a0-1ae8-4067-909a-e43bf5f4f664)

-To resolve this issue and connect to MySQL remotely, we will need to create/add a user and set-up a new connection.
+To resolve this issue and connect to MySQL remotely, I will need to create/add a user and set-up a new connection.

 ### New User and Connection Set-up